Table of Contents[Hide][Show]

 The AI Content Detector tool from Writer.com offers a user-friendly UI and UX and the option to scan a URL (we love this feature!).
 However, the free version is limited to 1,500 characters and may require manual copying and pasting for longer text.

-The ability to quickly scan a URL is a great feature and could come in handy for news directors policing their newsroom stories for bot content.
+The ability to quickly scan a URL is a great feature!
+I can see it coming in handy for news directors policing their newsroom for bot created content.

 - Key Features: Nice UI and UX.
 Ability to scan a URL!!!